 SBA 7(a) Loan Program

 To secure a loan through the SBA 7(a) loan program, check if your business is considered small by the SBA.
-The SBA has a section on its website where small business owners can see whether they’ve correctly classified their enterprise.
 The agency features an online size standards tool to help potential loan applicants check whether they can classify themselves as small businesses.

 There are other requirements you also have to satisfy.
 For instance:

-- It must be physically located in the U.S. or its territories
+- Be physically located in the U.S. or its territories

 - You must want the loan for a legitimate business reason